 Ben Boehlert: They worked for Facebook, I think?
 So they said “we’ll see what we can do” then two weeks later it was changed.
 We don’t know if that’s the causal mechanism for it, but it’s an idea.

 Claire Downie: Yeah, Facebook does not reply to any of my other complaints.

 Ben Boehlert: I know multiple people in real life asked me about it like “why the name change” and “can you change it back” and then people were upset but honestly my thing is, it was the most exciting thing to happen to the group in months.
 Nothing was going on, there weren’t that many interesting polls.

 Claire Downie: But then I got annoyed with people being annoyed after a while.

-Ben Boehlert: I started calling it “Poll Party” as a joke and then I said that to the mod chat and Grace kicked me [out of the chat] for like 6 hours.
+Ben Boehlert: I started calling it “Poll Party” as a joke and then I said that to the moderator’s chat and Grace kicked me [out of the chat] for like six hours.

-MD: How do you think that this got so big and so popular to currently have 19,000 members and growing?
+MD: How do you think that this got so popular to currently have 19,000 members and growing?

-Claire Downie: I mean it just makes sense when you think about.
-Someone adds someone who adds someone who adds someone.
+Claire Downie: I mean it just makes sense when you think about it.
+Someone adds someone, who adds someone, who adds someone.
 It’s like a pyramid scheme, or the spread of a disease.

 MD: How do you think your specific friend group opened it up to so many new people?

 Ben Boehlert: It’s generally my experience that Montclair people are everywhere.